Khushidk23/mize-gpt-assistant/README.md

 OpenAI API Key
 Install the required packages:

 bash
 Copy code
 pip install openai gradio

 🔐 Setup
-Set your OpenAI API key as an environment variable:
+Set your OpenAI API key as an environment variable

 🧠 How It Works